 How to enable Steam alpha for ChromeOS

-Here are Google’s instructions for enabling the Steam alpha.
+Here are Google’s instructions for enabling the Steam beta.
 Be aware you’ll be on the Dev version of ChromeOS when you finish, so your device won’t be as stable as you are used to.

 On your supported Chromebook, switch to the Dev channel